lmarkus/lmarkus.github.io/_posts/2014-12-29-Grunt-Sanity.md

 excerpt: You don't design monolithic apps.
 Why should your build process be any different?
 ---

+You don't design monolithic apps.
+Why should your build process be any different?
+I was recently faced with a Gruntfile that was getting too large for it's own good.
+Here's one approach to break it down into smaller pieces.

 ##Typical Structure
 Your project might looks something like this:
 <pre>